 - Blogs and news websites

-- Potfolio, art, music, and multimedia sites
+- Portfolio, art, music, and multimedia sites

-- Forums
+- Forums and community sites

 - E-commerce sites and online shops

-- Social networking sites
+- Educational institution sites

-1. Find Web Hosting for Your Drupal site
+1. Find Web Hosting for Your Drupal Site

 Already have hosting?
 Move on to step 2 of the Drupal tutorial.

-In hosting, you need to consider four main factors:
+When choosing hosting, consider four main factors:

 - Uptime – Uptime percentage shows how much of the time your site will be up and running.
 We recommend that you choose something that meets or exceeds the industry standard of 99.9%.